0xDBFB7/scientific_standards/README.md

 > After each test, all insects in the test chambers were vacuumed and test chambers were washed with non-fragrance soap and water and rinsed between each test.

-No longer alcohol; now "non-fragrence soap"; No mention is made of gloves; and now hey presto, this time, we get one slightly positive result:
+No longer alcohol; now "non-fragrence soap"; No mention is made of gloves; and now, hey presto, this time we get one slightly positive result:

 > The use of ultrasound in some experiments resulted in statistically significant differences in distribution of mosquitoes within a chamber compared to a chamber without ultrasound.